dwan12345/Cisco-CLI-Commands/Configs/Router/Dynamic Routing Protocols/OSPF.md

 	- Totally stubby area: cisco proprietary, more restrictive than stub area.
 Type 3, 4, 5 LSAs are blocked.
 Default route to ABR is injected.
 	- Not so stubby area (NSSA): a stub area that is then connected to another AS that is running another routing protocol.
 The routers will use type 7 LSA to get the external routes to the other areas.
 	- Totally NSSA: ????
+- Neighbor: are part of the same subnet (connected to the same LAN) but not necessarily exchanging LSAs directly.
+- Adjacent Neighbor: usually the DR and BDR.
+Full Adjacency, and are active exchanging LSAs
+- For neighborship to form: MTU on interface must match, hello and dead timers must match, and other obvious ones.

 ## Basic Setup